- Division of Diabetes Treatment and Prevention (DDTP)

 CGM can provide valuable information on glucose patterns and glycemic control for patients and providers.
 It is particularly useful for identifying real-time glucose trends that may lead to hypoglycemia and hyperglycemia.

-- Consider CGM for patients who are:
+- Consider CGM for:

-- Experiencing wide fluctuations in blood sugar
+- Decreasing wide fluctuations in sugar levels to achieve glycemic goals.

 Optimizing Glucose Monitoring in Clinical Care

 - Work collaboratively with patients on a monitoring plan.
-Provide guidance on how to use results in managing:
+Provide guidance on how to use glycemic results in managing:

 - Meal plans